sirredbeard/Awesome-HPE-Open-Source/README.md

     - [Slack](https://slack.hpedev.io/)

--All trademarks are trademarks of HPE or the Linux Foundation/Cloud Native Computing Foundation (CNCF).-
+All trademarks are trademarks of HPE or the Linux Foundation/Cloud Native Computing Foundation (CNCF).